KedarMangalath/Thanal/README.md

 > *Thanal* means shade in Malayalam.
 Because sometimes the best feature a navigation app can have is knowing when to get out of the sun.

-Thanal is a Kerala-first travel comfort assistant.
+Thanal is a travel comfort assistant.
 It tells commuters which side of a bus or train to sit on to avoid harsh sun, shows multiple road or rail route options, warns riders about glare and rain risk, and scores a route by heat, UV, humidity, and exposure.

 ## The Story